 The Hertfordshire County LSP and the East Herts District LSP are forums for active engagement with wider stakeholders and a mutual holding to account in delivering the Community Plans.
+The Chairman of the Health Engagement Panel (a standing panel under Community Scrutiny Committee) has a seat on the Hertfordshire Health Scrutiny Committee.

 The Council publishes an Annual Report setting out progress on its priorities in the prior year.
-Going forward there may be an opportunity to combine the Annual Report and the Annual Governance Statements and officers will look into the viability of this during 2012/13.

-An Annual Report on Overview and Scrutiny is also presented to Council and published every year.
+An Annual Report on Overview and Scrutiny is also published every year.